peebeejay/Euler/README.md

 # Euler

-A collection of interesting Project Euler solutions
+A collection of interesting solutions to Project Euler problems